-- Step 1: Answer each question in Table 5.1 and note the type of technical review each question suggests is most appropriate.
-Each question should be answered with the objectives for review in mind. - Step 2: Evaluate the overall distribution of responses.
-Many responses of "first" indicates that first-party review may be best suited for the objectives, and similarly with many responses of "second" or "third".
+- Step 1.
+Answer each guestion in Table 5.1 and note the type of technical review each question suggests is most appropriate.
+Each question should be answered with the objectives for review in mind. - Step 2.
+Evaluate the overall distribution of responses.
+Many responses of "first" indicate that first-party review may be best suited for the objectives, and similarly with many responses of "second" or "third".
 Identify the type of review suggested most often. - Step 3: Identify the considerations that could significantly impact the type of technical review selected.
-Carefully review each response that is in conflict with the type of review identified in Step 2.
-Prioritise these considerations compared to the others.
+Carefully review each response that is in conflict with the type of review identified in step 2.
+Prioritize these considerations compared with the others.
 Look at considerations that could render a certain type of technical review ineffective or out of reach.
-For example, where users state that a high level of independence is desired, suggesting third-party review, and that there are limited financial resources available for the review, suggesting first- or second-party, these priorities are conflicting.
-The user may need to select a first- or second-party based on available resources.
+For example, where users state that a high level of independence is desired (suggesting third-party review) and that limited financial resources are available for the review (suggesting first- or second-party review), these priorities are conflicting.
+The user may need to select a first- or secondparty review based on available resources.
 However, there are steps users can take to increase the independence and credibility of a first- or second-party review, such as taking additional measures to reduce potential conflicts of interest.

-In making a review selection, users should consider both the objectives for review and the desired level of independence.
-First- and second-party technical review are usually selected when the priority is on learning and improvement through the technical review process.
-With this focus, reviewers collaborate and work closely with the user to encourage learning and improvement, therefore a high level of independence is not necessary.
-Where external reporting and credibility is the user priority, the technical review should help the user by identifying areas of the impact assessment that could be strengthened; however, recommendations for improvement are not typically made in order to maintain a certain level of independence.
-This level of independence corresponds most closely with third-party, however a third-party reviewer can conduct a review with either of the priorities described above.
+In selecting a type of technical review, users should consider both the objectives for review and the desired level of independence.
+First- and secondparty technical review are usually selected when the priority is on learning and improvement through the technical review process.
+With this focus, reviewers collaborate and work closely with the user to encourage learning and improvement; therefore, a high level of independence is not necessary.
+Where the UNFCCC ICA, IAR or technical expert review process will be followed, users should consider pursuing first- or second-party technical review to focus on learning, improvement and preparation before the UNFCCC process.

+Where external reporting and credibility are user priorities, the technical review should help the user by identifying areas of the impact assessment that could be strengthened; however, recommendations for improvement are not typically made, to maintain a certain level of independence.
+This level of independence corresponds most closely with thirdparty review, but a third-party reviewer can conduct a review with either of these priorities.